 Here are some useful links for faculty who are advising theses.
-Please feel free to contact the Honors Director if you have any questions or concerns about your duties and responsibilities as an advisor or reader.
-Thanks to all the faculty who advise theses – the Honors Program appreciates the time and effort you give.
-Please do not hesitate to contact the Honors Director if you have any questions or concerns.
+Please feel free to contact the All College Thesis Directors if you have any questions or concerns about your duties and responsibilities as an advisor or reader.
+Thanks to all the faculty who advise theses – the All College Thesis Program appreciates the time and effort you give.
+Please do not hesitate to contact the All College Thesis Directors if you have any questions or concerns.

 According to a recent survey of thesis writers, 75% of students found their thesis advisors very helpful and supportive.
 Over half of the students met with their primary advisor at least fifteen times to discuss the thesis.
 And over 80% strongly agreed that they received the support they need from their faculty members.

 As the primary advisor, you are responsible for helping the student accomplish the following tasks in a timely manner:

 1. developing a research plan and understanding of research methodology, including the use of special techniques or equipment,